jwcook23/mssql_dataframe/CONTRIBUTING.md

     pip install -e .
     ```

-6. Ensure code will pass later CICD processes.
+6. Ensure code will pass later CI processes.
 This will run coverage, tests, and other build tasks.

     ``` cmd
-    python cicd.py
+    python continuous_integration.py
     ```

     Steps such as pytest can be ran manually during development.
 Pytest will accept the same arguments as `mssql_dataframe.connect.py`.